-The last two years have been a public health catastrophe for Madagascar.
-Since October, nearly 1,000 people have died and over 66,000 have been infected from a measles outbreak.
-In 2017-18, the country was devastated with the plague, infecting nearly 2,000 people and killing over 200.
+Since October 2017, nearly 1,000 people have died and over 66,000 have been infected from a measles epidemic in Madagascar.
+In 2017-18, the country was devastated by the plague, infecting nearly 2,000 people and killing over 200.
 The country experiences regular outbreaks, with an estimated 400 cases of plague each year.
 Experts described the outbreak of 2017-18 as the “worst outbreak in 50 years”.
 However, the case of measles is highly unusual.
 The last measles outbreak to hit Madagascar was in 2003-4.
 Why now in Madagascar are these diseases such a threat?

 Even though the vaccine is safe and cost-effective, in 2017, there were 110,000 measles deaths globally, mostly among children under the age of five.
 Massive vaccination campaigns resulted in an 80% drop in measles deaths between 2000 and 2017 worldwide.
 Before the introduction of measles vaccine in 1963 and widespread vaccination, major epidemics occurred approximately every 2–3 years and measles caused an estimated 2.6 million deaths each year.

 In a statement by the WHO, the “plague is a disease of poverty and it thrives in places with poor sanitary conditions and inadequate health services.
 It can kill quickly if left untreated, but can also be cured by antibiotics if delivered early”.
 In 2017 only 58% of the population had been vaccinated against measles.
 The lack of a significant outbreak since 2003 also led many to not develop immunity.
 Madagascar also has Africa’s highest children’s malnutrition rate, at 47%, which can increase the risk of serious complications and death from measles infection.